virajkini/nextjs-auth/README.md

 ## Features
 - **Multi-provider Authentication**: Users can sign in using Google, Twitter, or GitHub accounts.
-- **User Account Details Display**: Upon successful authentication, users can view their account details.
+- **User Account Details Display**: After successful login, users can view their account details such as name and email.
-- **Token Refresh**: Configured token refresh mechanism to maintain authentication state.
+- **Token Refresh**: Users' authentication tokens automatically refresh every 5 minutes to ensure seamless access to protected resources. (https://github.com/virajkini/nextjs-auth/blob/main/src/app/utils/auth/authManager.ts)
-- **Idle Timeout**: Implemented idle timeout to enhance security by automatically logging out inactive users.
+- **Idle Timeout**: Implement an idle timeout feature that automatically logs the user out after 30 minutes of inactivity.
+Any user action should reset this timer.
-- **Session Expiry**: Ensured sessions expire after a specified period for security purposes.
+- **Session Expiry**: Define a session expiry policy where users are required to re-authenticate after 1 hour of continuous usage.
+- **Responsive Design**: The design is responsive, ensuring compatibility across various devices and screen sizes.
+- **Secure Environment Variables**: Environment variables aren't pushed to the repository for security purposes.
+- **Protected Profile Route**: Profile is wrapped with a withAuth wrapper that redirects to the homepage if the user is not logged in. (https://github.com/virajkini/nextjs-auth/tree/main/src/app/wrappers/withAuth)
+- **React Context for Authentication**: Used React context to handle authentication and pass state across components. (https://github.com/virajkini/nextjs-auth/blob/main/src/app/context/AuthContext.tsx)
+- **Server Authentication**: Haven't implemented server authentication, but it can be achieved by intercepting the redirect URL using getRedirectResult and calling the login API of the server.
+On the server side, Firebase Admin can be used to verify tokens and return a session ID in the cookie.

+## Challenges Faced
+- **FirebaseUI Implementation**: Had to understand how Next.js renders the page and lazy load the login component to disable SSR since FirebaseUI needed the window object.
+- **Next.js Middleware for Authorization**: Tried using Next.js middleware to authorize routes but understood it's only possible on the server side and was giving errors when the user object was accessed for the context API.

 ## Technologies Used
 - **Firebase Authentication**: Used for authentication with support for multiple providers.